Hardik-Jain1/ACPAgenticSystem/Modularized System/README.md

 ## 🤝 Contributing

 This system demonstrates advanced multi-agent AI architecture patterns and can be extended for various domain-specific applications.

-## 📄 License

-This project is part of the ACP (Agent Communication Protocol) learning resources.

 ---